-- Generally vote against or withhold from directors (except new nominees5) who attend less than 75 percent of the aggregate of their board and committee meetings for the period for which they served, unless an acceptable reason for absences is disclosed in the proxy or another SEC filing.
-Acceptable reasons for director absences are generally limited to the following: - Medical issues/illness; - Family emergencies; and - > If the director's total service was three meetings or fewer and the director missed only one meeting.
+Generally vote against or withhold from directors (except nominees who served only part of the fiscal year) who attend less than 75 percent of the aggregate of their board and committee meetings for the period for which they served, unless an acceptable reason for absences is disclosed in the proxy or another SEC filing.
+Acceptable reasons for director absences are generally limited to the following:

+- Medical issues/illness;

+- Family emergencies; and

+- If the director's total service was three meetings or fewer and the director missed only one meeting.